- The men of the forest

 Start your day with a visit to the Sabah Museum in Kota Kinabalu, whose galleries range from ethnography to natural history and ceramics, all relating to the culture and history of Sabah.
 The museum is also home to a ‘Heritage Village’ where you can see several traditional reconstructed houses, as well as an ethno-botanical garden.

-Spend two nights at the locally-rated 3-star Hill Lodge (2Q) situated within the Park.
+Spend two nights at the 3-star Hill Lodges (2Q) situated within the Park.
 Facilities at the lodge include two restaurants.
 The simple but comfortable accommodation is in bungalow-style rooms situated on a hill side, each equipped with en suite facilities.
 Look forward to enjoying complimentary wine, beer and soft drinks from 6pm to 9pm at the Lodge’s Liwagu Restaurant.
 B, L, D

 Day 5 Kinabalu Park